 - Our guide to building the best loadout in Call of Duty: Mobile

 Known as “Tencent Game Buddy” up until recently, Gameloop is the new name for this handy piece of software.
-A quick download and install are all it takes to start playing a Call of Duty to rival Infinity Ward’s own upcoming title.
+A quick download and installation are all it takes to get in on the action.

 Now, one thing to keep in mind is why Tencent allows people to play its touchscreen-focused games with a distinct hardware advantage.
-Call of Duty Mobile detects who’s using which control scheme and ensures players are matched only with those playing the same way, eliminating the risk of having hardcore PC players stomp those sliding their thumbs around a 6-inch display.
+Call of Duty Mobile detects who’s using which control scheme.
+Players are matched only with those playing the same way, eliminating the risk of having hardcore PC players stomp those sliding their thumbs around a 6-inch display.
 This is something you won’t get with the console/PC Call of Duty games these days.

 How to play Call of Duty Mobile on PC

 All you need to do to play Call of Duty Mobile on PC is follow the steps below: